 You will always have some cultural differences unless your team worked in the US for a long time.
 Eastern European countries have their peculiarities.
 When interviewing, look for a team that has a similar mindset to yours.

 How to test skills?

-So you wonder how you can get started with interviews.
-Don’t worry!
+If you’re wondering how to get started with interviews, don’t worry!
 You can use interview plans and assessments that have been designed to interview developers.

 Check out the following services that will help you in structuring your interview questions.

 This screening platform has been designed for hiring developers.
 They make it easier to carry out technical skills assessments.

 Use ready made assessments and tests that will help you assess the skills of developers in different tech stacks.
 You will easily identify top developers, starting with the best Node.js developers and finishing with data scientists.

 This software focuses on assessing performance.
 Candidates are ranked on how well they perform job-related tasks.

 Once you shortlist the best developers and software development companies in Ukraine, this is the time to ask for quotes, evaluate proposals, and sign contracts.

 Let’s dive deeper into the final stage for finding the best developers abroad!